Where to Live in Jávea Without a Car | Walkability by Area

 • the Old Town market (if you live near it)

-But walkability collapses when:
+But walkability fails the test when:

 • slopes increase the effort